UKRN-Open-Research/workshop-template/_extras/design.md

 To avoid this issue, the Builder tool checks whether the file to be copied is exactly the same as the version in the template, and skips it if so.
 If it is different, the user and repository are prepended to the filename, so `_layouts/base.html` becomes `_layouts/github-user_example-lesson_base.html` and references to `_layouts/base.html` in the lesson files are updated accordingly.

-## Working with Git and GitHub
+## Advanced: Working with Git and GitHub

 There are a few things you need to know in order to understand why we do things the way we do.
 Some of them are specific to GitHub, rather than Git itself.

 1. Git uses the term "clone" to mean "a copy of a repository".